OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 **How do I know my contribution is ready to be accepted?**

 You can't know for sure of course, it's up to the maintainer.
-But you can use Better Code Hub on your proposed contribution and check the guidelines for confirmation of your proposal.
+But you can use Better Code Hub on your proposed contribution and check the guidelines before contacting the maintainer.

 **Using [Better Code Hub](https://bettercodehub.com)**